Hydrospheredata/hydro-serving-example/examples/pipelines/README.md

 # Pipelines

-This examples show how you compose multiple models into inference pipelines.
+This examples show how you can compose multiple models into inference pipelines.